N-SubhamGit/N-SubhamGit.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Ph.D.
-Candidate in Mathematics at **IISER Thiruvananthapuram**, specializing in Numerical Analysis.
+I am a Ph.D. student in the School of Mathematics at **IISER Thiruvananthapuram**, specializing in Numerical Analysis.
 My research, under the supervision of **Dr. Asha Kisan Dond**, focuses on the Convergence of Adaptive Finite Element Methods for a class of Optimal Control Problems governed by Biharmonic Equations.

 #### Research Interests
 * **Finite Element Methods (FEM):** Mixed FEM and Stabilized methods.